This morning I received a mail from one of PMESN readers, KJ.

 Figure: Sign up for daily PMP questions, and keep your study momentum going

 It is amazing how many PMP students talk about these ‘false starts’ they have had.
 A good idea is also keep a small daily ritual as part of your PMP study.
-It could be attempting sample question, spending 5 minutes on process chart (table 3-1 page 65 in PMBOK-5 guide) – something similar.
-This sure saves you from occasional guilt trip. 🙂
+It could be attempting sample question, spend 5 minutes on process chart every day.

 Learn from collective wisdom